Ikea shuts down all mainland China stores over coronavirus - Local News 8

 The furniture store will “temporarily close” its dozens of brick-and-mortar stores in mainland China starting Thursday, a spokeswoman for Ikea China said in a statement.

-“We will pay close attention to the epidemic situation, and the stores will be closed until further notice,” she added.
+“We will pay close attention to the epidemic situation, and the stores will be closed until further notice,” she said, adding that Ikea’s online shopping service will continue to operate.

 In China, Ikea is a popular place for shoppers to nap and hang out for long periods of time on the many bed, sofa and furniture displays.
 Such shopping habits would be counterproductive to containing the coronavirus, as experts and officials advise people to avoid crowded areas.